bs25/pull-request/README.md

-# pull-request
+# Pull Request
-my first pull request
+## My first pull request.
-hi everyone I hope you like my first pull request pls review this and accept this and approve this thanking you !!
+Hi everyone!
+I hope you like my first pull request, please review this and accept this and approve this.
+Thank You!